 This will have an impact on how HDR content is displayed.
 Talking to Dolby, the company confirmed that it takes into account these sorts of hardware factors with the aim of always delivering the best visual experience when watching Dolby Vision content.

 But you can mess with it.
 If you turn auto-brightness off and turn the display brightness all the way down, then you get a fairly dull result.
-The long and short of it is that you're best leaving your device on auto-brightness to get the best effect.
+The long and short of it is that you're best leaving your device on auto-brightness to get the best effect that's balanced for the environment that you're in.

 What devices support mobile HDR?